inbzar/docs/apps/docs/content/modules/orders/orders.md

 ## How are Orders Created

 You have full freedom in how you create your orders.
-Within the Medusa backend, there are two defined ways when an order is created:
+Within the InBzar backend, there are two defined ways when an order is created:

 1. Using a cart: The customer adds products to their cart and go through the checkout process to place the order.
 Learn about the [cart completion process here](../carts-and-checkout/cart.md#cart-completion-process).
 2. Using draft orders: the merchant can create draft orders without the customer’s involvement.
 This includes a very similar process of adding products to the draft order, supplying the shipping and billing addresses, and more.
 The draft order can later be turned into a regular order.